12 Feb Top Tips for Better Digestion

 Posted at 12:35h

 Hi all!
-It’s your friendly student nutritionist and front-of-desk, Nina.
 Do you get occasional tummy troubles and digestive issues?
-Well I’m here to save the day!
+Well we’re here to save the day!
 (Or at least to help you save yourself from those stinky burps and farts, stomach aches, reflux, toilet troubles, etc).
-Here are 10 easy tips to help support better digestion (fun fact – your digestive system extends all the way from mouth to anus…or as I like to say, from chew to poo).
+Here are 10 easy tips to help support better digestion (fun fact – your digestive system extends all the way from mouth to anus…or as we like to say, from chew to poo).

 Encourage better digestion with these simple tips